jaimetur/PhotoMigrator/README.md

 - [Pre-Release](https://github.com/jaimetur/PhotoMigrator/releases?q=%22alpha%22+OR+%22beta%22+OR+%22RC%22&expanded=true)
 - [All Releases](https://github.com/jaimetur/PhotoMigrator/releases)

-Or check the [Historical Releases Notes](https://github.com/jaimetur/PhotoMigrator/blob/main/docs/RELEASES-NOTES.md) to choose any specific release.
+Or check the [Changelog](https://github.com/jaimetur/PhotoMigrator/blob/main/docs/CHANGELOG.md) to choose any specific release.

 > [!NOTE]
 > The Tool is Multi-Platform and Multi-Architecture, and has been designed to be run directly within a Linux Server or NAS such as Synology NAS (Compatible with DSM 7.0 or higher), so feel free to download the version according to your system.